markusmoenig/RPU-Web/content/_index.md

 - Function parameters do not support `in`, `out` or `inout` right now.
 Vectors and matrices are passed by value, structs are passed by reference. **I will add support for inout parameters in the near future.**

+- Basic preprocessor which currently only supports `#define`.

 - No textures yet, coming soon.

-- No preprocessor yet, coming soon.

 ## Goals